Battle of Chelsea Creek: Islands

 The British first took notice when they spotted the smoke from the burning hay.
 Vice-Admiral Graves on his flagship, HMS Preston, saw smoke from the burning hay at about 2 pm and signaled for the guard marines to land on Noddle's Island, which they did, engaging Stark's scattered forces.
 Graves also ordered the schooner Diana, under the command of his nephew Lieutenant Thomas Graves, to sail up Chelsea Creek to support the operation and cut off the colonists' escape.
 Eventually, a combined force of roughly 400 marines was landed, formed ranks, and began to systematically drive Stark's men back to the east.
 The colonists fled without fighting until they reached Crooked Creek.
 There they dropped into marshy ditches and fired on their pursuers from strong defensive positions.
 A pitched battle followed, in which the colonists "Squat[t]ed down in a Ditch on the ma[r]sh" and engaged in "a hot fiar until the Regulars retreated".

 The Marines withdrew from their positions to the interior of Noddle's Island, and Stark's men left Crooked Creek to join the main body of his forces on Hog Island.
 Diana and the other vessels continued northeast up Chelsea Creek in pursuit.
 By sunset, hundreds of cattle, sheep, and horses had been driven from Hog Island to the mainland.
 Also around sunset, Diana turned about in an attempt to avoid being trapped in the shallows of the creek.
 However, Lieutenant Graves realized he would require assistance, and raised a signal.
-Vice-Admiral Graves ordered barges manned by marines into the creek to tow Diana out, along with the sloop Britannia, tender of HMS Somerset (under the command of another of Graves nephews, Lieutenant John Graves) to assist and provide additional firepower.
+Vice-Admiral Graves ordered barges manned by marines into the creek to tow Diana out, along with the sloop Britannia, tender of HMS Somerset (under the command of another Graves nephew, Lieutenant John Graves) to assist and provide additional firepower.

 Sources disagree on the timing of the dispatching of the various vessels.
 A number of sources (Frothingham and A Documentary History of Chelsea among them) claim that Diana, Britannia, and the barges were all dispatched together; Nelson and Ketchum, possibly on the basis of more recent research, claim the account as told above.